missmaggiemo/A_A_games/README.md

 0. Install [Ruby](https://www.ruby-lang.org/en/) (if you haven't already)-- these games are written in Ruby.

-1. Fork this repo and/or download a zip file and open it up.
+1. Clone/fork/download the zip file of this repo and open it up on your machine.

 2. Open the terminal.